 For a house being sold through Probate, only the probate administrator/executor has authority to evict tenants.
 The administrator/executor may be having the attorney for the probate handle the eviction.
 It is likely that the probate attorney does not handle evictions and would then typically...Read more »

 Grantor has dementia and is in an assisted living facility.
 Trustee is one of 4 beneficiaries, wants to use trust funds to purchase vacation/rental property.
 Is this legal, and if so does he need agreement of all beneficiaries?

 Hello.
 I am assuming that the successor trustee is NOW installed as the trustee and the grandma with dimentia has resigned or has been removed from the position of trustee.
 The answer to what the successor trustee can do depends in part on what the language of the trust says.
 A trust is a set of...Read more »

-irrevocable trust where my brother and I are cotrustees, states that majority rules. my son is successor trustee. can he step up and be the final say. brother refuses to sign any documents transferring moms assets to trust account and won't allow distributions to be made. this is holding up the...
+irrevocable trust where my brother and I are cotrustees, states that majority rules. my son is successor trustee. can he step up and be the final say. brother refuses to sign any documents transferring moms assets to trust account and won't allow distributions to be made. this is holding up...
 Read more »

 Sorry to hear of your loss.
 There is an old saying, "you cannot escape debts and taxes".
 So in this situation, the mortgage remains and has to be paid according to its terms.
 The surviving joint tenant (son) should just keep making the payments.
-The mortgage lender may want the son to reapply...Read more »
+The mortgage lender may want the son to...Read more »

 My sister is Co-trusee, she is going to live in Mom's house, but is unemployed and using Trust money for Property tax and Exterminator expenses.
 What can I do to stop this abuse that has been going on for a year?